Purifier of Sins Heb. 1:3

 by | Worship 52 Devos

-And He is the radiance of His glory and the exact representation of His nature, and upholds all things by the word of His power.
+3And He is the radiance of His glory and the exact representation of His nature, and upholds all things by the word of His power.
 When He had made purification of sins, He sat down at the right hand of the Majesty on high.
-(Heb.
-1:3)

 And according to the Law … all things are cleansed with blood, and without shedding of blood there is no forgiveness.
 Therefore it was necessary for the copies of the things in the heavens to be cleansed with these, but the heavenly things themselves with better sacrifices than these.
-(Heb 9:22-23)
+(Heb.
+9:22-23)

-The term “copies” refers to the temple and the entire sacrificial system.
-Further, in comparing Christ’s superiority to the Jewish priesthood, the Law was woefully inadequate for providing permanent sanctification (or making anything holy):
+In comparing Christ’s superiority to the Jewish priesthood, the Law was woefully inadequate for making anything permanently and perfectly holy:

 Otherwise, would [animal] not have ceased to be offered, because the worshipers, having once been cleansed, would no longer have had consciousness of sins?
 (Heb.
 10:2)

 Since we have a great priest over the house of God, let us draw near with a sincere heart in full assurance of faith, having our hearts sprinkled clean from an evil conscience and our bodies washed with pure water.
-(Heb 10:21–22)
+(Heb.
+10:21–22)

 Lord, I praise You for purifying me from my sins, once and for all, forever.
-As Your Word says for me to do, I come to You with the full assurance that you welcome my worship.
+As Your Word says for me to do, I come to You with the full assurance that You welcome my worship.

 0 Comments